MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/overview.md

 ### Use the Graph SDK

 Access APIs using the Graph SDK through a preconfigured `GraphServiceClient` available through an extension method on `IProvider` called, `GetClient()`.
-See [ProviderExtensions](../helpers/ProviderExtensions.md) for more details.
+See [Microsoft Graph Extensions](../helpers/extensions.md) for more details.

 This is the easiest way to get started because all of the Graph types are available and the `GraphServiceClient` offers a convenient way of building requests.